Running Shoes: Your Guide to Getting Started

 4. It is best to avoid motion control shoes as it can lead to injury.

-1. Try on shoes at the end of the day when your feet have swollen due to standing or sitting all day.
+1. Try on running shoes for women and men at the end of the day when your feet have swollen due to standing or sitting all day.

 2. Have your feet measured, don’t assume you know your size.
 Check the size while sitting and standing to know your elongation factor.